miflydesign/MakarViewerIntegration/docs/ios.md

 [self.delegate showMakar]
 ```

 - unload MakarViewer completely and receive a callback to UnityFrameworkListener when MakarViewer quits.
-MakarViewer will release all memory.
+MakarViewer will release all memory.<br>
 //Note: You won’t be able to run MakarViewer again in the same process after this call.
 You can set quitHandler on AppController to override the default process kill.
 ```
 [self.delegate quitMakar]